Continental Central Credit Phone Harassment?

 Oversight of debt collection practices is provided by government agencies such as the Better Business Bureau (BBB) and the Federal Trade Commission (FTC).
 These agencies handle consumer complaints and monitor the conduct of debt collection agencies, including Continental Central Credit Inc. The BBB also maintains records of consumer complaints and the business practices of collection agencies, helping consumers make informed decisions.
 In California, the Department of Business Oversight enforces state-specific regulations that may offer additional protections for consumers dealing with debt collectors.

 It is crucial for consumers to understand their rights under the FDCPA and to be proactive when contacted by a debt collector.
 Always request proof of the alleged debt, respond in writing, and keep records of all communications.
-If you believe you are a victim of unfair, abusive, or deceptive debt collection practices, you can file a complaint with the BBB, FTC, or your state’s regulatory agency.
+If you believe you are a victim of deceptive, abusive, or unfair practices, you can file a complaint with the BBB, FTC, or your state’s regulatory agency.
 In cases of phone harassment or unauthorized robocalls, the Telephone Consumer Protection Act (TCPA) provides further protection, allowing consumers to sue for violations and seek compensation.

 By staying informed about the debt collection process and your rights, you can protect yourself from unfair practices and ensure that debt collectors, including Continental Central Credit, are held accountable for their conduct.
 If you need assistance or believe your rights have been violated, consider reaching out to a consumer protection attorney or a relevant government agency for support.